vpython/vpython-jupyter/labextension/vpython/README.md

 https://jupyterlab.readthedocs.io/en/stable/developer/extension_tutorial.html#extension-tutorial

-but taylor the instructions for creating a vpython labextension.
+Except where the tutorial says: `conda install -c conda-forge jupyterlab=2`, use `jupyterlab=1` and tailor the instructions for creating a vpython labextension.
+Also, the tutorial command `jupyter lab --watch` will fail.
+Just use `jupyter lab`.

 ```bash
 jlpm install